 It uses Wavien's remarkable patented invention called Recycled Light Technology (RLT), which is a simple, cost-effective way to dramatically increase the brightness and efficiency of standard LEDs.
 Wavien's technology is also used to produce a powerful handheld non-lethal LED light weapon called StunRay™, which creates a light so bright that it temporarily blinds, stuns, and disorients an attacker.

-Our light uses the passive RLT component technology to increase the usable light output of its Cree LED by over 2 times.
+Our light uses the passive RLT component technology to increase the usable light output of its CREE LED by over 2 times.
 It does so by collecting the high-angle spill-over light that would normally be wasted, and redirects this light back onto the LED emitter surface.
-This re-excites the LED phosphors, which generates more useable light, further collimating it, and directing it down range.
+This re-excites the LED phosphors, which generates more usable light, further collimating it, and directing it down range.
 The usable LED light output is significantly boosted by the RLT, with no additional LED input power required, and no change in LED lifetime.
 No other flashlight can do this.
-This candela-compounding is only possible with RLT.
+Candela-compounding is only possible with RLT.

 Notice that nowhere in this description, or in the specs, will you find any outrageous lumen claims.
 That is because the long-range illuminator uses its efficiency to gain beam distance, not battery draining LED power.
 In fact, the best part of the technology is that the power consumption and lumen output of this lamp do not need to be unnecessarily high, because the lumen-density (Candela) is off the charts.
 So, please do not use our lumen figures to compare this lamp's output or its long range illumination capabilities.
-Use the ANSI FL1 standard, which was developed for the sole purpose of comparing flashlight beams against an international standard.
+Use the ANSI FL1 standard, which was developed for the sole purpose of comparing light beams against an international standard.
 As a point of reference, the Streamlight Stinger HPL, which is a very high-end, high-lumen long range LED flashlight, with a specialized long-range reflector and a 1.25 hour battery life, has an efficiency of only 64 Candela/Lumen.
 By contrast, the Marinebeam Long-Range Illuminator has an efficiency of more than 400 Candela/Lumen, so it can make two-and-a-half times more brightness (120,000 vs 48,000 Candela) with much less power, and has a 12 hour battery life.